Alibabade/Command-line-Youtube-Music-Channel-Scraper/README.md

     "artist_usernames - song_name (feat./with/prod. by/cover by artist_usernames) + (artist_usernames remix/mix/flip/cover) + [ncs release]"
 where the words in bracket "[]" are essential while the words in bracket "{}" are optional.

-### Update Channels Already Scraped
-Setting up flag "--update True" when running program will automatically update these two files: "channel_videos_id_list.txt" and "channel_videos_info_list.json", and download new videos.

 ## Setups

-1. Please install youtube-dl for video (or audio) downloading.
+1. Please install youtube-dl for video (or audio) download.
 2. Please install all the other necessary libraries in "requirements.txt" before starting the program.
-3. (Optional) An adblock plugin could be installed via Firefox browser as this will disable the ads when scraping the video webpage (save times).
+3. (Optional) An adblock plugin could be installed via Firefox browser as this will disable the ads when scraping the video webpages (this could save lots of times).

 ## Examples